Salad of Fried Rolled Eggplants

 I’m not sure about the origin of this particular recipe.
-I stumbled upon its variant in Greece, Israel and even in Prague Chinese restaurant.
-Eggplants, together with the yoghurt and sour cream, have a significant cooling effect, so save this recipe for really very hot days.
-People prone to cold with weak digestion should be careful and should not forget to add enough black pepper, coriander and parsley.
+I stumbled upon its variant in Greece, Israel and even in Prague Chinese restaurants.
+Eggplants, together with yoghurt and sour cream, have a significant cooling effect, so save this recipe for really very hot days.
+People prone to colds with weak digestion should be careful and should not forget to add enough black pepper, coriander and parsley.
 Alternatively, a spring onion can also “warm up” this recipe.

 You will need:

 100 g of walnuts (presoaked or drizzled with lemon juice)

 150 g of sour cream